Do quantum linear solvers offer advantage for networks-based system of linear equations?: Networks-based linear system problems

 \begin{enumerate} \item \textbf{System of linear equations based on the Laplacian matrix: }\\ Let $L$ be a Laplacian matrix of an undirected graph $G$ and $\vec{b}$ be a known vector.
 The problem statement is to find the vector $\vec{x}$, such that,

-As $G$ has $N$ vertices, the system size $\mathcal{N} = N$.
+As $G$ has $N$ vertices, the system size $\mathcal{N} = N$. $L$ is a square Hermitian matrix and it is positive semi-definite.
+At least one eigenvalue of $L$ is $0$.
 As $L^{-1}$ does not exist, we compute $\vec{x} = L^{+}\vec{b}$, where $L^{+}$ is the pseudo-inverse of the matrix $L$ \cite{penrose1956best}. \item \textbf{System of linear equations based on the incidence matrix: }\\ Let $B$ be an incidence matrix of a directed graph $G$ and $\vec{b}$ be a known vector.
 The problem statement is to find the vector $\vec{x}$, such that,